edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 * Citing
 * Verifying

-The second and third items in this list, citing and verifying evidence. occur in realtime during phone calls.
+The second and third items in this list, citing and verifying evidence, occur in realtime during phone calls.
 They are the heart of VVP.
 However, curated evidence must exist before it can be cited; curating is an ongoing, parallel activity as phone calls occur; and citing and verifying must react properly to changes in evidence.
 Further, some existing trust gaps occur precisely because too few requirements are imposed on evidence.
 Therefore, this specification also includes normative statements about the nature of evidence and the processes that create and maintain it.

-Before we explain the evidence, however, we must define some roles.
+Before we explain the evidence, we must define some roles played by actors in the ecosystem.

 ## Roles

 ### Allocation Holder, TNU
-An Allocation Holder (AH) is a party that controls how a telephone number is used, in the eyes of a regulator.
-Typically, range holders are AHs, and so are the direct telephone number users (TNUs).
+An *allocation holder* (*AH*) is a party that controls how a telephone number is used, in the eyes of a regulator.
+Typically, range holders are AHs, and so are the direct *telephone number users* (*TNUs*).
 TNUs are customers of range holders -- enterprises and consumers.
 Range holders are service providers; although they are AHs, they may not be TNUs for all the phone numbers in their allocated ranges.

 It is possible for an ecosystem to include other parties as AHs (e.g., wholesalers, aggregators).
 However, some regulators dislike this outcome, and prefer that such parties broker allocations without actually holding the allocations as intermediaries.

 ### Terminating Party, Terminating Service Provider
-For a given phone call, the Terminating Party (TP) is the party that receives the call.
+For a given phone call, the *terminating party* (*TP*) is the party that receives the call.
 These can be individual consumers or organizations.
-The direct service provider of the TP is the Terminating Service Provider (TSP).
+The direct service provider of the TP is the *terminating service provider* (*TSP*).

 ### Originating Party, Originating Service Provider
+The *originating party* (*OP*) is the party that controls the first *session border controller* (*SBC*) that processes a call.
+It may be tempting to equate the OP with "the caller", but this equivalence lacks nuance and doesn't always hold.
+In a VVP context, it is more accurate to say that the OP creates a SIP INVITE with explicit, provable authorization from the party accountable for calls on the originating phone number.

-The Originating Party (OP) is the caller.
-The direct service provider of the OP is the Originating Service Provider (OSP).
+The direct service provider of the OP is the *originating service provider* (*OSP*).
 For a given phone call, there may be many layers, boundaries, and transitions between OSP and TSP.

 ### Accountable Party
 Accountable Parties (AP) are TNUs -- organizations or individuals who hold the right to use a telephone number (RTU) in the eyes of a regulator.
-APs MAY be OPs, but this relationship does not always hold.
-For example, a business can hire a call center, and delegate to the call center the right to use its phone number.
-In such a case, the business is the AP, but the call center is the OP.
+When a terminating party asks, "Who's calling?", it is almost always the AP that they want to identify; thus, the AP is "the caller", as far as the TP concerned.
+APs MAY operate their own SBCs and therefore be OPs.
+However, APs may also use a UCaaS provider that makes this relationship indirect for logistical reasons.
+Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
+In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.

 ### Verifiers
 Verifiers are parties that want to know who's calling, and why, and that evaluate the answers to these questions by examining formal evidence.
 TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.

-The verifier role in VVP does not just check the validity of cryptographic evidence; it also considers how that evidence matches business rules and external conditions.
-For example, a verfier may do more than decide whether Call Center Y has the right to make calls on behalf of Organization X; it may decide whether Y has this right at the particular time of day when a call occurs, or in the jurisdiction of a particular TP, given the business purpose asserted in a particular call.
+In addition to checking the validity of cryptographic evidence, the verifier role in VVP MAY also consider how that evidence matches business rules and external conditions.
+For example, a verifier might begin its analysis by deciding whether Call Center Y has the right, in the abstract, to make calls on behalf of Organization X using a given telephone number.
+However, VVP evidence allows a verifier to go further: it can also consider whether Y is allowed to exercise this right at the particular time of day when a call occurs, or in the jurisdiction of a particular TP, given the business purpose asserted in a particular call.

 ## Evidence